Social

 Management structure

-The Group’s commitment to respecting human rights is upheld and led by the Global EXCO, the highest-level committee overseeing its business strategy and execution.
+Bridgestone’s commitment to respecting human rights is upheld and led by the Global EXCO, the highest-level committee overseeing its business strategy and execution.
 This committee is chaired by the Global CEO.
-Under the direction of the Global EXCO, the Global Sustainability Committee (GSC) organizes the holistic Sustainability Framework, and designs and implements sustainability initiatives, including initiatives related to human rights and labor practices.
-The chair of the GSC directs the Group’s sustainability strategy and provides regular updates and proposals to the Global EXCO on significant sustainability initiatives.
+Under the Global EXCO, with the leadership from the Global CAO and Global CSO, the Global Sustainability Committee (GSC) organizes the holistic Sustainability Framework, and designs and implements sustainability initiatives, including initiatives related to human rights and labor practices.
+By carrying out these activities, the Global CAO and Global CSO will fulfill cross-sectional and global optimization responsibility and report and advise on management issues to the Global EXCO.

-As a part of the GSC, the Global Human Rights and Labor Practices Working Group (HRLP WG) is responsible for putting the Group’s commitment to upholding the above internationally recognized human rights principles into practice in each Strategic Business Unit (SBU) and regional office.
-The HRLP WG is composed of senior human resources leaders from each SBU, supported by dedicated human rights functional resources based at the Group’s Tokyo headquarters.
+As a part of the GSC, the Human Rights, Labor Practices Working Group (HRLP WG) is responsible for putting Bridgestone’s commitment to upholding the above internationally recognized human rights principles into practice in each Strategic Business Unit (SBU) and regional office.
+The HRLP WG is composed of senior human resources leaders from each SBU, supported by dedicated human rights functional resources based at Bridgestone’s Tokyo headquarters.
 The HRLP WG plans and manages human rights initiatives, such as the human rights due diligence process, implementing the Global Human Rights Policy, and assessing, preventing, mitigating and reporting human rights risks related to business conduct.
-The HRLP WG also collaborates with the Global Procurement Committee and Environment Working Group to holistically address human rights issues across the value chain.
+The HRLP WG also collaborates with the Global Procurement Committee and the Environment Working Group to holistically address human rights issues across the value chain.
 The HRLP WG reports on its progress and plans to the GSC at least quarterly to ensure senior management is consistently informed of all significant human rights developments and initiatives.

 Goals and KPIs